-Tim Henman was born on the 6th September 1974 in Oxford to Jane and Tony.
-He first began to play tennis at the age of 3 and by 5 he had already decided that he wanted to make tennis his career.
+Tim Henman, first began to play tennis at the age of 3 and by 5 he had already decided that he wanted to make tennis his career.

 A seemingly perennial Wimbledon Semi finalist, Tim can boast the most effusive patriotic support in all of tennis.
-An unassuming chap, Tim is wonderfully articulate when talking of his glorious career to date.
+An unassuming individual, Tim Henman is wonderfully articulate when talking about his glorious career to date.